austineamonn/SummerResearch2024/README.md

   <li>Alpha vs total impurity</li>
 </ul>

+Note that what items are made and saved can be changed by altering inputs for the functions.

 ### [Decision Tree Regressor](calculating_tradeoffs/decision_tree_regression/decision_tree_regression.py):
 Takes a dataset and uses a decision tree regressor to see how well the X columns can predict each utility column.
 Specify the privatization method, private column target, and the dimensionality reduction method.
 The classifier can get the best ccp alpha value (based on maximum x test accuracy) and can also run a single decision tree based on the ccp alpha value.
 For both you need to specify how much data you want to read in and then run the test-train split.